3xcess/CS426_Final_Project_YUME/README.md

 ## A6 Update

 ### Minimum Requirements
-- [ ] 3 Physics Constructs
+- [x] 3 Physics Constructs
-- [ ] 3 Mecanim use cases
+- [x] 3 Mecanim use cases
-- [ ] 3 Forms of AI
+- [x] 3 Forms of AI
-- [ ] 3 Uses of Lights and Textures
+- [x] 3 Uses of Lights and Textures

 ### Additional tasks completed
-- [ ] Added 3 unique scenes for each challenge faced by Pheo, each implementing a unique form of Physics construct, AI, and rigged Mecanims
+- [x] Added 3 unique scenes for each challenge faced by Pheo, each implementing a unique form of Physics construct, AI, and rigged Mecanims
-- [ ] Started Adding textures to the challenge scenarios (*Challenge 3, as of now*)
+- [x] Started Adding textures to the challenge scenarios (*Challenge 3, as of now*)
-- [ ] As per design document, introduced first level of verticality in the Dream World (Lower Level which aids Pheo)
+- [x] As per design document, introduced first level of verticality in the Dream World (Lower Level which aids Pheo)
-- [ ] Completed the initial layout and design of the Dream world's lower level (*Scene: DW_LowerLevel*)
+- [x] Completed the initial layout and design of the Dream world's lower level (*Scene: DW_LowerLevel*)
-- [ ] Added Skyboxes where suitable skyboxes were found
+- [x] Added Skyboxes where suitable skyboxes were found
-- [ ] Started with the texturing/designing of the main scenes (*Nightmare world has more progress as of writing this*)
+- [x] Started with the texturing/designing of the main scenes (*Nightmare world has more progress as of writing this*)
-- [ ] Smoothed out the interaction between different scenes
+- [x] Smoothed out the interaction between different scenes
-- [ ] Finalized textures for future use
+- [x] Finalized textures for future use
-- [ ] Improved UI elements
+- [x] Improved UI elements
-- [ ] Added an early placeholder for a cutscene
+- [x] Added an early placeholder for a cutscene
+- [ ] Improve Story Clues
+- [ ] Select Player Character

 ### Towards the game vision